royashcenazi/fhir-indexer/README.md

-# FHIR APIs Indexing with ZIO Leveraging HAPI FHIR
+# FHIR APIs Indexing with ZIO

 ## Table of Contents